High-resolution Deep Convolutional Generative Adversarial Networks: Dataset of Curt o Zarza

-Graphics contains 14,248 face images balanced in terms of ethnicity: African American, East-Asian, South-Asian and White.
+Curt\'o contains 14,248 faces balanced in terms of ethnicity: African American, East-Asian, South-Asian and White.
 Mirror images are included to enhance pose variation and there is roughly $25\%$ per image class.
-Attribute information, see Table \ref{tbl:graphics}, is composed of thorough labels of gender, age, ethnicity, hair color, hair style, eyes color, facial hair, glasses, visible forehead, hair covered and smile.
-There is also an extra set with 3,384 cropped labeled face images, ethnicity white, no mirror samples included, see Column 4 in Table \ref{tbl:graphics} for statistics.
-We crawled Flickr to download face images from several countries that contain different hair-style variations and style attributes.
+Attribute information, see Table \ref{tbl:curto}, is composed of thorough labels of gender, age, ethnicity, hair color, hair style, eyes color, facial hair, glasses, visible forehead, hair covered and smile.
+There is also an extra set with 3,384 cropped labeled images of faces, ethnicity white, no mirror samples included, see Column 4 in Table \ref{tbl:curto} for statistics.
+We crawled Flickr to download images of faces from several countries that contain different hair-style variations and style attributes.
 These images were then processed to extract 49 facial landmark points using \cite{Xiong13}.
-We ensure using Amazon Mechanical Turk that the detected faces are correct in terms of ethnicity and face detection.
+We ensure using Mechanical Turk that the detected faces are correct in terms of ethnicity and face detection.
 Cropped faces are then extracted to generate multiple resolution sources.
 Mirror augmentation is performed to further enhance pose variation. \\

-Graphics introduces a difficult learning paradigm, where different ethnical groups are present, with very varied fashion and hair styles.
-The fact that the photos are taken using non-professional cameras in a non-controlled environment, gives us multiple face poses, illumination conditions and camera quality.
+Curt\'o introduces a difficult paradigm of learning, where different ethnical groups are present, with very varied fashion and hair styles.
+The fact that the photos are taken using non-professional cameras in a non-controlled environment, gives us multiple poses, illumination conditions and camera quality.